 - 1 garlic clove

-- 1 tsp freshly teared thyme leaves
+- 1 teaspoon freshly teared thyme leaves

-- 1 tsp freshly dried oregano
+- 1 teaspoon freshly dried oregano

 - sea salt and black pepper to taste

-- 2 large zucchini
+- 2 large courgettes, finely sliced

-- 2 small red onions
+- 2 small red onions, sliced into rings

 - 2 thyme sprigs